 The majority of dismissive avoidants don’t obsess about the break-up or even think about an ex.
 Many of them go on with life like the break-up never happened, and it’s not an act, they truly feel nothing for you because they shut down their emotions.
 It takes a very long time for these feelings to come back, if they come back at all.

 Why avoidants get angry when you ignore them and then reach out

 You’d think that an avoidant wouldn’t get angry when you ignore them.
 They ignore you all the time, right?
 Wrong.
-Avoidants get angry when you reach out after no contact, but not for the same reasons.
+Avoidants get angry when you ignore them then reach out after no contact but not for the same reasons.
 Why and how fearful avoidants react to being ignored is different from why and how dismissive avoidants react to being ignored because fearful avoidants are anxious-avoidants, and dismissive avoidants are not.

 Let’s own it.
 Every one gets angry sometimes; and every attachment style gets angry.
 It’s perfectly natural to get angry.
 It’s how we express anger that always destroys relationships with the people we love.

 Research on attachment and expression of anger has found that people with a preoccupied attachment style and fearful avoidant attachment style report feeling more anger when ignored.
 The general consensus is that anger hyperactivates attachment anxiety.
 And because most people with attachment anxiety already have poor emotional regulation, their expression of anger is often unhealthy and may be uncontrolled.
 Anxious preoccupied react aggressively while fearful avoidants react passive aggressively.